MultiResFormer: Transformer with Adaptive Multi-Resolution Modeling for General Time Series Forecasting: Abstract

 \section{Abstract}

 Transformer-based models have greatly pushed the boundaries of time series forecasting recently.
-Existing methods typically encode time series data into \textit{patches} using one or a fixed set of patch lengths.
-This, however, could result in a lack of ability to capture the variety of intricate temporal dependencies present in real-world multi-periodic time series.
-In this paper, we propose MultiResFormer, which dynamically models temporal variations by adaptively choosing optimal patch lengths.
-Concretely, at the beginning of each layer, time series data is encoded into several parallel branches, each using a detected periodicity, before going through the transformer encoder block.
+State-of-the-art methods encode time series by segments called \textit{patches} using one or a fixed set of patch lengths and strides.
+While different patching schemes enable modeling time series under various time scales, i.e., resolutions, methods that rely on pre-defined time scales could result in a lack of ability to capture the variety of intricate temporal dependencies present in real-world multi-periodic series.
+In this paper, we propose MultiResFormer to model time series with adaptive time scales.
+Concretely, each model block operates on multiple branches with different patch lengths, which are chosen as detected salient periodicities of times series data.
+A shared Transformer block is applied to jointly model intraperiod and interperiod dependencies under all the time scales.
 We conduct extensive evaluations on long- and short-term forecasting datasets comparing MultiResFormer with state-of-the-art baselines.
-MultiResFormer outperforms patch-based Transformer baselines on long-term forecasting tasks and also consistently outperforms CNN baselines by a large margin, while using much fewer parameters than these baselines.
+MultiResFormer outperforms patch-based Transformer baselines on long-term forecasting tasks and also consistently outperforms CNN baselines by a large margin, while using fewer parameters than other methods.